fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 13. develop a logical, customer-friendly structure for their offerings by adding product categories
 14. process orders using the built-in functionality of the shop
 15. create paper documentation of the order process
+16. communicate with customers in English using email
+17.
 based on the categories they setup a logical navigation for their shop

 ### Other competences